CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 ## Tauri desktop development

-`LaunchDesktopDev` builds Angular once, starts the source FastAPI backend on the configured 5003 port, starts the preview on 8003, waits only for the preview, leaves both consoles visible, and opens the debug Tauri shell.
+`LaunchDesktopDev` builds Angular once, starts the source FastAPI backend on the configured 5003 port, starts the built-bundle server on 8003, waits only for the frontend, leaves both consoles visible, and opens the debug Tauri shell.
 The same Angular startup gate remains visible until backend readiness:

 ```powershell